 Reach Out To Our Experienced Law Firm To Help You

 If you are an employee with questions about your per diem and overtime or have concerns about unpaid wages, call us to speak with an experienced attorney.
-Call the Law Office of P. Zachary Stewart in Weirton at 304-914-3577 or 800-461-7891 toll free or reach out to us via email using our online form.
+Call the Law Office of P. Zachary Stewart in Weirton at 304-914-3577 or reach out to us via email using our online form.
 Our firm takes wage and hours claims cases, including those for per diem workers, throughout West Virginia, Pennsylvania and nationwide.